uNetworking/uWebSockets/README.md

 *Understand I don't take issue reports, suggestions or provide any support to free-riders.
 You want in?
 Become a sponsor.*

+#### Deploy with confidence.
+Feeling uncertain about your design?
+In need of professional help?
+I might have a few consulting hours for you and your business, send [me](https://github.com/alexhultman) a mail and we'll figure out the rest.

 #### Excel across the board.
 <div align="center"><img src="misc/images/overview.png"/></div>